ckan/ckanext-validation/README.md

 ## Versions supported and requirements

-This extension is currently tested in CKAN 2.8 and CKAN 2.9.
+This extension is currently tested in CKAN 2.9.

 It is strongly recommended to use it alongside [ckanext-scheming](https://github.com/ckan/ckanext-scheming) to define the necessary extra fields in the default CKAN schema.